How Newcomers to Canada Can Impress a Landlord

 It never hurts to offer something extra to show that you are a superior tenant candidate who will pay on time, honour the lease and treat the unit and building with respect.
 For example:

-• you can also offer to pay more than what the landlord asks for monthly rent.
+• You can also offer to pay more than the landlord asks for monthly rent.
 This is a growing tactic, particularly in competitive Gateway markets such as Toronto and Vancouver.
 A recent study by Urbanation found that 41 percent of tenants who rented a condo in August agreed to pay more than the asking price (an average of $132 a month more).

-• you can offer to pay more than the expected deposit (in Ontario and Quebec, tenants do not pay a deposit.
-In Ontario, landlords ask for the first and last month’s rent in advance).
+• You can offer to pay more than the expected deposit (in Ontario and Quebec, tenants do not pay a deposit.
+In Ontario, landlords ask for the first and last month's rent in advance).

 4 - Know your budget and needs in advance